FREQUENTLY ASKED QUESTIONS

 - We resettled 623 refugees in 2016, representing 25% of all refugees resettled in Massachusetts and New Hampshire.
 We are the second largest refugee resettlement organization in the region.

 - In FY16, we served approximately 500 refugees in our English language programs.

 - For the past three years, our English for Speakers of Other Languages (ESOL) program, which is offered in Boston, earned the highest rating – Tier 1 – from the Massachusetts Department of Elementary and Secondary Education (DESE).

 - We operate the largest program in Greater Boston reuniting Central American children and their families.
 The work includes helping unaccompanied children reunite with their parents, as well as an Affidavit of Relationship program in which parents petition to bring family members to the United States through the U.S. Refugee Resettlement program.
 Last year, we reunited 65 unaccompanied Central American children with their families.

-65% of the Institute’s funding comes from public sources, and 35% is from private revenue streams, including fundraising.
-The refugee resettlement program in the United States is considered a “public-private partnership,” and groups like ours are expected to raise funds from individuals, foundations, and corporations to provide comprehensive services to our clients.
+The International Institute of New England derives 65% of its funding from public sources, and 35% is from private revenue streams, including fundraising.
+The refugee resettlement program in the United States is a “public-private partnership,” and groups like ours are expected to raise funds from individuals, foundations, and corporations to provide comprehensive services to our clients.

 IINE’s central office located in Boston provides the three IINE field offices – Boston, Lowell, and Manchester, NH – with operational and administrative support including financial management, fundraising, contract execution and management, payroll, billing, accounts payable, general accounting, financial reporting, acquisitions requests, human resources management, program assistance and quality control.
-The structure is designed to allow field office staff to focus on providing high quality programming and services to clients.
+The structure allows field office staff to focus on providing high quality programming and services to clients.
 Staff in parallel site programming interact with each other frequently and attend common training programs.